Parícutin: Formation

 He tried to find his family and oxen but they had disappeared; so he rode his horse to town where he found his family and friends, happy to see him alive.
 The volcano grew fast and furiously after this.
-Celedonio Gutierrez, who witnessed the eruption on the first night, reported:
+Celedonio Gutiérrez, who witnessed the eruption on the first night, reported:

 …when night began to fall, we heard noises like the surge of the sea, and red flames of fire rose into the darkened sky, some rising 800 meters or more into the air, that burst like golden marigolds, and a rain like fireworks fell to the ground.

 On that first day, the volcano had begun strombolian pyroclastic activity; and within 24 hours there was a scoria cone fifty meters high, created by the ejection of lapilli fragments up to the size of a walnut and larger, semi-molten volcanic bombs.
 By the end of the week, reports held that the cone was between 100 and 150 meters high.
 Soon after the start, the valley was covered in smoke and ash.